“The real cost is always more than the money you shell out.” Jeff Nichols

 5.Less handling of the kegs (no cleaning, tracking, managing)

-The cost of PET kegs varies from $13 to $18 apiece based on size and quantity ordered.
+Costs will vary, but PET kegs may range from $13 to $18 apiece based on size and quantity ordered.
 So, an order of 1000 One-Way kegs might run you $15,000.

 Wrap up + Action items

 Kegs are a big expense for your brewery.
 Do a little research and figure out how much you are spending now.

 Costs change frequently, so numbers presented here are for illustration purposes only.

 Look at the Hard Costs of kegs: the Lease rate, the Pay Per Fill costs, or total cost of purchased kegs.
 Next, calculate your Soft Costs: Handling, cleaning, and tracking.

 When you add it all up and you may be surprised at how much money is at stake.